csi-net/crosswalk/README.md

 - API Key

 ## Setup
-- Use NPM to add CSI Crosswalk to your solution.\
+- Use NPM to add Crosswalk to your solution.\
 npm-add 'csicrosswalk.client'\
 - Create a new instance of CSICrosswalkProvider with your API Key.\
 const CSICrosswalkProvider = require("csicrosswalk.client/V1/CSICrosswalkProvider");\